Triston Casas Player Props: Red Sox vs. Yankees

-On Saturday, Triston Casas (.385 on-base percentage in past 10 games, 55 points above season-long percentage) and the Boston Red Sox play the New York Yankees, whose starting pitcher will be Domingo German.
-First pitch is at 7:35 PM ET.
+On Sunday, Triston Casas (batting .267 in his past 10 games) and the Boston Red Sox play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 7:10 PM ET.

-He had two hits (going 2-for-3 with an RBI) in his last game against the Yankees.
+In his most recent game he had a hitless performance (0-for-3) against the Yankees.

 Triston Casas Game Info & Props vs. the Yankees